Q: Do I need to hire a lawyer for my immigration case?

 Q: What happens at the initial consultation?

 A: An initial consultation generally lasts approximately one hour, and is the first meeting between attorney and client.
 At the meeting, the attorney will gather all of the information from the client that is necessary to understand the facts of the case, as well as review all related documents.
 Next, the attorney will be able to give personalized advice and recommendations based upon how the U.S. immigration laws and regulations apply to your case.
 By the end of the consultation, you will know what your options are as related to your immigration case, how much the process will cost, and what the next steps will be.
-At Aretz & Chisholm Immigration, we offer honest and professional advice regarding the risks and benefits of proceeding forward in your immigration case, so that you may make an informed decision.
+At Aretz & Company Immigration, we offer honest and professional advice regarding the risks and benefits of proceeding forward in your immigration case, so that you may make an informed decision.

 Q: Can a lawyer make the government process my case faster?